Kajkavian (ISO 639-3: kjv) is a Central European Slavic language.

 But instead of teaching what international slavistics and linguistics teach, Croatian Ministry of Un-Education & Anti-Culture and Croatian Academy of anti-Science teach some Balkans myths and story-telling.

 The language policy makers associated with these institutions even openly admit in public that this what they proclaim is against standards of todays Slavistics (as stated by member of HAZU R. Katičič-citation to be added).
-They know very well that Neostokavian dialect/new Croatian language was introduced into Kaikavian speaking area only 150 years ago, and before that, Kaikavian language was the official language7.
+They know very well that Neostokavian dialect/new Croatian language was introduced into Kajkavian speaking area only 150 years ago, and before that, Kajkavian language was the official language7.

-But you will not find this simple fact in Croatian educational books, where “fantasy facts” are presented instead of facts about Kaikavian language.
-However, these facts about Kaikavian language can be found in educational books before Yugoslavian/Croatian age, and can be easily checked in books in Kaikavian literary language, and other historical sources like Austrian and Hungarian.
+But you will not find this simple fact in Croatian educational books, where “fantasy facts” are presented instead of facts about Kajkavian language.
+However, these facts about Kajkavian language can be found in educational books before Yugoslavian/Croatian age, and can be easily checked in books in Kajkavian literary language, and other historical sources like Austrian and Hungarian.

-How HAZU (Croatian Academy of Sciences and Arts), Croatian Institute for Linguistics (IHJJ) and Croatian Ministry of Education actively contribute to discrimination and perform linguicide of Kaikavian language:
+How HAZU (Croatian Academy of Sciences and Arts), Croatian Institute for Linguistics (IHJJ) and Croatian Ministry of Education actively contribute to discrimination and perform linguicide of Kajkavian language:

-1. HAZU today denies existence of Kaikavian literary language everywhere it can: e.g. see works of its members/associates Moguš and M. Mihaljevič, where the latter does not mention that Kaikavian language ever existed, in an official book of University of Zagreb.
+1. HAZU today denies existence of Kajkavian literary language everywhere it can: e.g. see works of its members/associates Moguš and M. Mihaljevič, where the latter does not mention that Kajkavian language ever existed, in an official book of University of Zagreb.

-2. HAZU is publisher of Dictionary of Kaikavian literary language – something they inherited and do not care about today.
-Dictionary was initiated by Miroslav Krleža, who created his best work in Kaikavian literary language.
+2. HAZU is publisher of Dictionary of Kajkavian literary language – something they inherited and do not care about today.
+Dictionary was initiated by Miroslav Krleža, who created his best work in Kajkavian literary language.
 If it was not for him, it would never have been started.
 How much HAZU cares today about this dictionary shows us the facts: dictionary is not available to buy, it is not finished, there is no digital version.
-Its current editor Katičič never wrote a single article on Kaikavian (literary) language nor does he speak Kaikavian language.
+Its current editor Katičič never wrote a single article on Kajkavian (literary) language nor does he speak Kajkavian language.

-3. HAZU and IHJJ today create language policies in which they deny existence of Kaikavian language, even it the opposite was proven by Ivšič (most important Croatian linguist) and others
+3. HAZU and IHJJ today create language policies in which they deny existence of Kajkavian language, even it the opposite was proven by Ivšič (most important Croatian linguist) and others

-4. In Croatian educational books for primary and high-schools there is no mention about Kaikavian literary language, about its 4 centuries of literature.
+4. In Croatian educational books for primary and high-schools there is no mention about Kajkavian literary language, about its 4 centuries of literature.
 Instead they speak of “dialect” (narječje/dijalekt).

 5. Croatian educational system teaches the content of language policies set by IHJJ and HAZU.
-So Kaikavian language is not taught in primary and high schools.
-Instead students are taught that Kaikavian dialects are dialects of Croatian Neostokavian language, and that Croatian Neostokavian is the only language that always have existed in Kaikavian speaking area – again a blatant example of nonsense.
+So Kajkavian language is not taught in primary and high schools.
+Instead students are taught that Kajkavian dialects are dialects of Croatian Neostokavian language, and that Croatian Neostokavian is the only language that always have existed in Kajkavian speaking area – again a blatant example of nonsense.

-6. Students in schools are not taught about common linguistic elements of Kaikavian language like accentuation, morphology or grammar – which are the elements of Kaikavian literary language.
-Thus students are not aware that Kaikavian accentuation and vocals exist at all, but regard them as “wrong” dialect of Neostokavian – as taught in the school (with few exceptions which are due to individual effort of very few teachers, who however can not stop the systematic glottophagy).
+6. Students in schools are not taught about common linguistic elements of Kajkavian language like accentuation, morphology or grammar – which are the elements of Kajkavian literary language.
+Thus students are not aware that Kajkavian accentuation and vocals exist at all, but regard them as “wrong” dialect of Neostokavian – as taught in the school (with few exceptions which are due to individual effort of very few teachers, who however can not stop the systematic glottophagy).

-The message that HAZU, IHJJ and Croatian Ministry of Education spread, that “Kaikavian is a dialect of official Croatian Neostokavian language”, is actually the barbaric programme within which remaining Kaikavian spoken language is being substituted by Neostokavian dialects since 1990.
+The message that HAZU, IHJJ and Croatian Ministry of Education spread, that “Kajkavian is a dialect of official Croatian Neostokavian language”, is actually the barbaric programme within which remaining Kajkavian spoken language is being substituted by Neostokavian dialects since 1990.

-In other words, it is a programme which performs the aforementioned glottophagy and linguicide of Kaikavian language.
-Kaikavian, an old Central European language, not intelligible on Balkans, is simply removed and exchanged against the Balkanian lingua franca of former Yugoslavia – the Neostokavian language.
+In other words, it is a programme which performs the aforementioned glottophagy and linguicide of Kajkavian language.
+Kajkavian, an old Central European language, not intelligible on Balkans, is simply removed and exchanged against the Balkanian lingua franca of former Yugoslavia – the Neostokavian language.

 This new Croatian language policy is a clearly discriminating policy which goes against the civilised world and scientific and cultural standards that were achieved in the last 200 years.

-Back to Kaikavian language – it is the main vehicle of rich Kaikavian culture, which is tied to one of the oldest cultural traditions in Europe as it emerged in 6th century.
-This is evident in traditional Kaikavian customs, mythology, songs, unbroken continuity of culture, and of course in the language itself.
-In all these areas there are significant, old Slavic elements that were preserved in Kaikavian and are not present to such extent in other Slavic languages and cultures, though there are parallels with Russian and Ukrainian languages and culture.
-As such, Kaikavian language is of precious value for Cultural Diversity in Croatia and also in Europe and whole humanity.
-It is the mother language of Kaikavians living in Croatia, in the region where Alpine hills traverse into Pannonian valley.
+Back to Kajkavian language – it is the main vehicle of rich Kajkavian culture, which is tied to one of the oldest cultural traditions in Europe as it emerged in 6th century.
+This is evident in traditional Kajkavian customs, mythology, songs, unbroken continuity of culture, and of course in the language itself.
+In all these areas there are significant, old Slavic elements that were preserved in Kajkavian and are not present to such extent in other Slavic languages and cultures, though there are parallels with Russian and Ukrainian languages and culture.
+As such, Kajkavian language is of precious value for Cultural Diversity in Croatia and also in Europe and whole humanity.
+It is the mother language of Kajkavians living in Croatia, in the region where Alpine hills traverse into Pannonian valley.

-Rich literature in Kaikavian literary language along with dictionaries, grammars and orthographies was produced, and is kept in national libraries across the Central Europe.
+Rich literature in Kajkavian literary language along with dictionaries, grammars and orthographies was produced, and is kept in national libraries across the Central Europe.

-The ISO 639-3 language code for Kaikavian literary language is kjv.
-It was adopted on the initiative of Kaikavian Renaissance, and was supported by distinguished academics – linguists and ethnologists.
+The ISO 639-3 language code for Kajkavian literary language is kjv.
+It was adopted on the initiative of Kajkavian Renaissance, and was supported by distinguished academics – linguists and ethnologists.

-Works in Kaikavian literary language are still being performed in public and understandable to Kaikavians.
+Works in Kajkavian literary language are still being performed in public and understandable to Kajkavians.

-Here are samples of Kaikavian literary language through centuries.
-It is visible from these sources that Kaikavians called themselves Slovenes and their state they called Slovenje still in the 17th century.
+Here are samples of Kajkavian literary language through centuries.
+It is visible from these sources that Kajkavians called themselves Slovenes and their state they called Slovenje still in the 17th century.
 Again, this was distinct from todays Slovenes, although linguistic and cultural connections existed, still today visible in the language, toponyms and names of the people.
 Slovenski orsag is in Latin Kingdom of Slavonia – that we see today on Croatian coat of arms.
-And of course this is not taught in Croatian schools for some strange reasons (denial of Kaikavian history).
+And of course this is not taught in Croatian schools for some strange reasons (denial of Kajkavian history).

-Todays Kaikavian language, although not being a standardised language (e.g. like Ryukyuan in Japan also is not standardised), shares with Kaikavian literary language common linguistic characteristics, and is used in Kaikavian region in North Croatia in Kaikavian dialects.
+Todays Kajkavian language, although not being a standardised language (e.g. like Ryukyuan in Japan also is not standardised), shares with Kajkavian literary language common linguistic characteristics, and is used in Kajkavian region in North Croatia in Kajkavian dialects.

-On lexical level Kaikavian language is much more similar to Slovene, with which it shares many same words – shown clearly in the table Vocabulary Comparison.
+On lexical level Kajkavian language is much more similar to Slovene, with which it shares many same words – shown clearly in the table Vocabulary Comparison.

-Similar or same words and morphology in Kaikavian and Slovene reflect the fact that Kaikavian and Slovene, although different, have developed closely-linked throughout the centuries, and belong to the same historical line of languages.
+Similar or same words and morphology in Kajkavian and Slovene reflect the fact that Kajkavian and Slovene, although different, have developed closely-linked throughout the centuries, and belong to the same historical line of languages.

-Due to its absence from public schools in the last 150 years, Kaikavian is seriously endangered language, suffering loss of words, accents, grammar and morphology.
-Glottophagy or language eating is happening, where Kaikavian dialects are “eaten” and substituted by Neostokavian dialects of standard Croatian language.
+Due to its absence from public schools in the last 150 years, Kajkavian is seriously endangered language, suffering loss of words, accents, grammar and morphology.
+Glottophagy or language eating is happening, where Kajkavian dialects are “eaten” and substituted by Neostokavian dialects of standard Croatian language.

 As of begin of 2014.
-Kaikavians are still not learning their mother language at school.
-Learning Kaikavian language in public education is not only a cultural need but fundamental human right, as declared by UNESCO.
-As such it is only a matter of time until Kaikavian will be introduced again into public schools.
+Kajkavians are still not learning their mother language at school.
+Learning Kajkavian language in public education is not only a cultural need but fundamental human right, as declared by UNESCO.
+As such it is only a matter of time until Kajkavian will be introduced again into public schools.

 Karta Kajkavskega jezíka

-As it can be seen on the map, Kaikavian (dark green) is spoken and written from Gorski Kotar in the West to Podravina in the East, as well as in neighbouring areas Kaikavians in Hungary.
+As it can be seen on the map, Kajkavian (dark green) is spoken and written from Gorski Kotar in the West to Podravina in the East, as well as in neighbouring areas Kajkavians in Hungary.
 In North it is spoken in Medjimorye and Zagorye continuing to Posavina in the South.

-Beginning of Kaikavian are set around that time, at the end of 9th century.
+Beginning of Kajkavian are set around that time, at the end of 9th century.
 It is after the Avarian rule ceased, and multiple Slavic states formed on, and different variants of language begin to develop.
-Still ancestors of Kaikavians remained close to ancestors of todays SLovene, connected along the paths of rivers and hills.
-Then Hungarians came, and for some 2 centuries there is not much info about Kaikavians.
+Still ancestors of Kajkavians remained close to ancestors of todays SLovene, connected along the paths of rivers and hills.
+Then Hungarians came, and for some 2 centuries there is not much info about Kajkavians.
 But in 12th century, there is again a strong state on the area where Ljudevits state was.
 Its centre is a little more north this time – the city of Zagreb.
-The Kaikavian state is named Slovene10 state, Slavonia in Latin or “Slovenje” in Kaikavian, as distinguished from Croatian state or “Harvatska” in the south.
-The Kaikavian state is mentioned as kingdom, and creates its own money.
+The Kajkavian state is named Slovene10 state, Slavonia in Latin or “Slovenje” in Kajkavian, as distinguished from Croatian state or “Harvatska” in the south.
+The Kajkavian state is mentioned as kingdom, and creates its own money.
 Just when it started to develop more – the Turks came.
-In the 15th century, Turks destroyed the underdeveloped Croatia, and its nobility and many of the people fled north to Kaikavian state.
-The Cakavian Croats were mostly assimilated, but brought the new name Croat or Horvat along, along with Cakavian dialect which also found its way into Kaikavian books.
-In the 16th century the name Croat started to appear often in Kaikavian kingdom.
-Before that, there were no Croats in Kaikavian state.
+In the 15th century, Turks destroyed the underdeveloped Croatia, and its nobility and many of the people fled north to Kajkavian state.
+The Cakavian Croats were mostly assimilated, but brought the new name Croat or Horvat along, along with Cakavian dialect which also found its way into Kajkavian books.
+In the 16th century the name Croat started to appear often in Kajkavian kingdom.
+Before that, there were no Croats in Kajkavian state.

-The Kaikavian Kingdom of Slovenje (in Latin Slavonia) or Kaikavian state switched its name to Horvatska at the begin of 18th century, under the influence of Croatian nobility.
-Kaikavian nobility was substituted by Hungarian or Croatian.
+The Kajkavian Kingdom of Slovenje (in Latin Slavonia) or Kajkavian state switched its name to Horvatska at the begin of 18th century, under the influence of Croatian nobility.
+Kajkavian nobility was substituted by Hungarian or Croatian.
 Mostly clerics were for original Slovene name, but newcomers – Croatian nobility had to keep their name, if it wanted to keep their aristocratic titles.
 As nobility their origins were of utter importance to them, and whenever they looked for them, they said they were from Croatia – a land that disappeared under Turks.

-At that time there is still no trace of todays official Neostokavian Croatian language in Kaikavian area, although it was brought to the South of Kaikavian area as lingua franca in areas under Turks.
-There was contact between Kaikavian and Croatian(Čakavian) language, which is evident also in Kaikavian books from 18th ct., where the latter was brought by Croatian refugees.
+At that time there is still no trace of todays official Neostokavian Croatian language in Kajkavian area, although it was brought to the South of Kajkavian area as lingua franca in areas under Turks.
+There was contact between Kajkavian and Croatian(Čakavian) language, which is evident also in Kajkavian books from 18th ct., where the latter was brought by Croatian refugees.
 Also there was contact to Ikavian Stokavian in Eastern Slavonia (todays Neostokavian name of Osijek was originally Ikavian Osik still in 19th ct.).
-Of course, Kaikavian language continued to be connected with its natural and closest language that we call today Slovene in what is today Slovenia.
-Dialects that are today in Slovenia like Prleški, Prekmurski, dialects around Podčetrtek then belonged to Kaikavian language, as it is shown on these pages, and even today show bigger similarities to Kaikavian language than to todays official Slovene(Kranjski).
+Of course, Kajkavian language continued to be connected with its natural and closest language that we call today Slovene in what is today Slovenia.
+Dialects that are today in Slovenia like Prleški, Prekmurski, dialects around Podčetrtek then belonged to Kajkavian language, as it is shown on these pages, and even today show bigger similarities to Kajkavian language than to todays official Slovene(Kranjski).

 As already stated, until the middle of 19th ct.
-Kaikavian literary langauge was official language in Croatia and was taught in schools.
-From 18th. ct. till 19th ct. it was known under the name “Horvatski” (which meant then “Croatian” but denoted only what we call today Kaikavian)11 and it was also used in neighbouring, today Slovenian counties like Prekmurje, Prlekija, and even in Austrian Gradišče (Burgenland).
+Kajkavian literary langauge was official language in Croatia and was taught in schools.
+From 18th. ct. till 19th ct. it was known under the name “Horvatski” (which meant then “Croatian” but denoted only what we call today Kajkavian)11 and it was also used in neighbouring, today Slovenian counties like Prekmurje, Prlekija, and even in Austrian Gradišče (Burgenland).

-Many still do not know that language used by Croats in Gradišče today is based also a lot on Kaikavian literary language.
-Kaikavian literary language persisted the longest in Medjimorje, where it was still taught in the 20th century until 1918.
+Many still do not know that language used by Croats in Gradišče today is based also a lot on Kajkavian literary language.
+Kajkavian literary language persisted the longest in Medjimorje, where it was still taught in the 20th century until 1918.
 Later it was transmitted in speech and in books.
-But also in Medjimorje Kaikavian was removed from official use with its annexation to Yugoslavia.
-Despite of all these unfavourable circumstances, Kaikavian language is still alive and continues to be used and developed in 21. century – also in the virtual space.
-The dogma during Yugoslavian regimes was kept that Kaikavian language is only “a peasant dialect” which is far from reality, because also aristocracy like PatačičOršič and Zrinski, scientists and some of the best Croatian modern writers like KrležaIvan Goran KovačičFran Galovič and Dragutin Domjanič(president of Matica hrvatska) created their best works in their mother tongue – Kaikavian language.
+But also in Medjimorje Kajkavian was removed from official use with its annexation to Yugoslavia.
+Despite of all these unfavourable circumstances, Kajkavian language is still alive and continues to be used and developed in 21. century – also in the virtual space.
+The dogma during Yugoslavian regimes was kept that Kajkavian language is only “a peasant dialect” which is far from reality, because also aristocracy like PatačičOršič and Zrinski, scientists and some of the best Croatian modern writers like KrležaIvan Goran KovačičFran Galovič and Dragutin Domjanič(president of Matica hrvatska) created their best works in their mother tongue – Kajkavian language.

-1. lecture at Zagreb University in Kaikavian literary language (then called Horvatski), was held on 6.11.1832. by Matho Smodek.
-At this time Kaikavian was the main language in Zagreb and North Croatia.
-In many books, Smodek’s lecture is presented as if it was in held in todays standard Croatian, but it was in Kaikavian literary language.
+1. lecture at Zagreb University in Kajkavian literary language (then called Horvatski), was held on 6.11.1832. by Matho Smodek.
+At this time Kajkavian was the main language in Zagreb and North Croatia.
+In many books, Smodek’s lecture is presented as if it was in held in todays standard Croatian, but it was in Kajkavian literary language.

 WHY IT IS IMPORTANT TO KNOW KAIKAVIAN?

-Kaikavian is Croatian language, but older than today’s standard Croatian, and as such it belongs not only to Kaikavians and Croatia, but also to universal heritage and whole humanity.
+Kajkavian is Croatian language, but older than today’s standard Croatian, and as such it belongs not only to Kajkavians and Croatia, but also to universal heritage and whole humanity.

-Why is Kaikavian the main vehicle of Kaikavian culture?
+Why is Kajkavian the main vehicle of Kajkavian culture?

-Without Kaikavian language there would be no unique Kaikavian folks songs from Medjimorje – “Medjimorske popevke, there would be no “Ballads of Petrica Kerempuh” by Krleža, no poems of Ivan Goran Kovačič from Gorski Kotar in his mother tongue Kaikavian and no Kaikavian poems of Fran Galovič from Podravina.
-Followingly there would be no Kaikavians.
+Without Kajkavian language there would be no unique Kajkavian folks songs from Medjimorje – “Medjimorske popevke, there would be no “Ballads of Petrica Kerempuh” by Krleža, no poems of Ivan Goran Kovačič from Gorski Kotar in his mother tongue Kajkavian and no Kajkavian poems of Fran Galovič from Podravina.
+Followingly there would be no Kajkavians.
 The famous band Cinkuši orsingers Teta Liza and Gusti Dragsar could not performtheir great music, and contemporary culture scene in Croatia would be much poorer!
-Without Kaikavians there would be no Kaikavian Art Naive, the only authentic modern fine art from Croatia that is acknowledged internationally; there would be even no “Illirian Movement”, without which Croatia as we know it would not exist – the movement was started in Kaikavian region by Kaikavians.
-There would be no Zrinski as we know them, since they adopted Kaikavian language after they had migrated to Kaikavian region (Slovenski orsag) and they supported Kaikavian as they become famous among Kaikavians.
+Without Kajkavians there would be no Kajkavian Art Naive, the only authentic modern fine art from Croatia that is acknowledged internationally; there would be even no “Illirian Movement”, without which Croatia as we know it would not exist – the movement was started in Kajkavian region by Kajkavians.
+There would be no Zrinski as we know them, since they adopted Kajkavian language after they had migrated to Kajkavian region (Slovenski orsag) and they supported Kajkavian as they become famous among Kajkavians.

-So by knowing Kaikavian language you transmit and develop this unique European tradition of Kaikavians, which is really creative and rich and alive and important, progressing continuously from 6th century!
+So by knowing Kajkavian language you transmit and develop this unique European tradition of Kajkavians, which is really creative and rich and alive and important, progressing continuously from 6th century!

 OVERVIEW OF HISTORY OF KAIKAVIAN LANGUAGE

-First written sources in Kaikavian are dated around 1100.
+First written sources in Kajkavian are dated around 1100.
 (Radho’s Bible12).
-The name of Kaikavian language went through 2 transitions:
+The name of Kajkavian language went through 2 transitions:

 1. Slovenski.
-Original self-name, after the medieval Kaikavian kingdom – S(c)lavonia/Slovenski orsag13.
+Original self-name, after the medieval Kajkavian kingdom – S(c)lavonia/Slovenski orsag13.
 Untill 18th ct.
 (Croatia/Harvatska was at that time from the south of the Gvozd mountain and was Chakavian/Ikavian speaking).

 2. Horvatski.
 From 18th. until the mid of 19th ct.
-The name came due to the shift of noblemen from Croatia who lost all their properties to Turks and fled North to Kaikavian kingdom/Slovenski orsag where they mixed with Kaikavians.
+The name came due to the shift of noblemen from Croatia who lost all their properties to Turks and fled North to Kajkavian kingdom/Slovenski orsag where they mixed with Kajkavians.

 3. Kajkavski.
 From the end of 2nd half of 19th ct.
 Named by Slavic philologists.
 Pronounced like “Khay-khavs-key”.

-Kaikavian is different – it is more similar to Slovene, but has also similar sources like Čakavian (Čakavski), another language spoken in Croatia.
-Some vernaculars spoken in neighbouring areas in Slovenia are similar to Kaikavian, because until the 18th century they developed together with Kaikavian or under the influence of Kaikavian language.
+Kajkavian is different – it is more similar to Slovene, but has also similar sources like Čakavian (Čakavski), another language spoken in Croatia.
+Some vernaculars spoken in neighbouring areas in Slovenia are similar to Kajkavian, because until the 18th century they developed together with Kajkavian or under the influence of Kajkavian language.
 These are Prekmurian, Prlekian, Porabian, vernacular of Halože and vernacular of Podčetrtek.
-Together with Kaikavian dialects in Croatia they form the dialect continuum from Kaikavian to today’s Slovene.
-Kaikavian also shares many characteristics in its development with Western-Slavic languages like Slovac or Czech.
+Together with Kajkavian dialects in Croatia they form the dialect continuum from Kajkavian to today’s Slovene.
+Kajkavian also shares many characteristics in its development with Western-Slavic languages like Slovac or Czech.
 Although it underwent somehow different development, the connections to Slovac and Polish remained – it still has same diphthongs and many same words, unlike to Stokavian.

-Example: Future in Kaikavian “ja bu(de)m pisal” is constructed in the way like in Slovenian, Czech, Slovac and Polish language.
+Example: Future in Kajkavian “ja bu(de)m pisal” is constructed in the way like in Slovenian, Czech, Slovac and Polish language.

-Please notice the similarity between Kaikavian and Polish expression:
+Please notice the similarity between Kajkavian and Polish expression:

 The famous words by Ljudevit von Gay: